 - Genetic diseases such as polycystic kidney disease

 - Narrowed blood vessels— bilateral renal artery stenosis

 - Medicines or drugs

 The risk of kidney failure is higher with:

 - Long term health conditions

 - Autoimmune diseases such as systemic lupus erythematosus

 - Severe trauma

-- Viral infections, such as hepatitis B, hepatitis C, and HIV
+- Infections such as HIV

 - Muscle cramps and twitches